 Most identifiable by their long snouts, Billbugs are also known as Snout Beetles, and can come in two types.
 The first type is the Denver Billbug, which is the most common, and the other less common type is know as Bluegrass Billbug.

 Billbug Control In St Augustine Grass

 Billbug control in lawns is relatively simple, and we have two main methods to choose from.
-One method is to use a standard pesticide treatment which kills larvae in lawns, and the other uses more environmentally friendly methods.
+One method is to use a standard pesticide treatment which controls larvae in lawns, and the other uses more environmentally friendly methods.

 Pesticide Treatment For Billbugs

 Even though billbugs are not beetles, their larvae (grubs) which live in our Saint Augustine grass are equally as well treated with these same pesticides intended for beetle larvae control.
 Using this method, we simply apply the pesticide at manufacturers recommendations whenever any outbreak of billbugs occurs.
-This method of treatment is very effective, and most billbug larvae will be killed within a few days.
+This method of treatment is very effective, and most billbug larvae will be controlled within a few days.

 Biological Control Of Billbugs